 The Women’s Domestic Violence Helpline provides support and counselling for women experiencing family and domestic violence.
 It is a state wide 24 hour service and can be reached on (08) 9223 1188 or free call 1800 007 339.
 More information can be found at the Department of Communities website.

-The Department of Communities provides a Domestic Violence Help Page which links to a range of services, including services specific to:
+The Department of Communities provides a Family and Domestic Violence Services and Resources page which links to a range of services and resources, including services specific to:

 - CALD people

 - People of diverse sex, sexuality and gender; and